LuciaNhuNguyen/R_Bioinformatics_Assignments/stat-summary_display-multiple-groups-of-data-side-by-side.md

 In `ggplot2`, `position_dodge` is a positioning option that is commonly used to **display multiple groups of data side by side**, particularly in bar charts.
 When `position_dodge` is applied, the bars for each group are placed adjacent to each other, rather than overlapping.

-## 4. Plot boxplot with X axis is FreeBayes, Mutect2, Strelka and Y axis is number of SNP
+## 4. Plot boxplot with X axis is FreeBayes, Mutect2, Strelka and Y axis is number of SNPs.

 ```{r}
 # Create a boxplot for each tools